-It isn’t often that someone you know only in a casual way shares such a deep part of themselves and her words hit me.
-Not that Michael–The Good Captain–and I don’t work on our marriage of 30 years, but that she was verifying something which I know to be true, but so seldom hear.
-Thus, dear reader, I pass this on: Take time to work on your marriage!
+It's not often that someone you know in a casual way shares so deeply, and her words hit me.
+Not that Michael and I don’t work on our marriage of 30 years, but she verifies something I know to be true but so seldom heard.
+Take time to work on your marriage!

-Looking through the eyes of Catholicism and frugality, what are some ways we can strengthen the sacrament of marriage?
-Below are listed a few of which Michael reminded me, and I will rate them according to restaurant symbols.
+Looking through the eyes of Catholicism and frugality, what are some ways we can strengthen the Sacrament of Marriage?
+Below are a few of which Michael reminded me, and I will rate them according to restaurant symbols.

 Remember: An investment in your marriage is like savings in the bank.
-You dated before marriage and constantly reconnecting is a vital glue within your marriage now.
-Dates don’t have to be expensive, but they speak to your children and the world that you make your marriage a priority!
+You dated before marriage, and monthly reconnecting is a vital glue within your marriage now.
+Dates don’t have to be expensive, but they speak loudly to your children and the world that you make your marriage a priority!

 $$$= OVER $50

-Hire a baby-sitter and sail off to Seattle ( or any city for that matter) with your spouse for the afternoon.
+Hire a babysitter and sail off to the city with your spouse for the afternoon.
 Hit a hotel.
-What fun.

-Go visit a timeshare presentation, say at Whistler BC, and sit through the 90-minute event for the privilege of having two nights free.
-Many couples do this but just don’t bring their checkbook.
-We did, however, purchase when we went so this was not a cheap date, but it has proved to be a great family vacation investment which Michael calls “vacation insurance.”
+Visit a timeshare presentation, say at Whistler BC, and sit through the 90-minute event for the privilege of having two nights free.
+Many couples do this as a common weekend getaway but don’t bring their checkbooks.

-For a dinner out without going out, try “dining in.”
-Get two prepared meals from a caterer, Stouffer’s Lasagna, or a carton of grocery store soup (something you didn’t prepare); and when the children are down, enjoy a candle-lit meal with a $3 bottle of wine or sparkling cider.
-The Breedens, parents of eight in Maryland, have taken this idea one step further.
-Sharon purchased a little cafe table set for their bedroom, and they often retreat there for a “private dinner” while the older ones watch the younger ones.
+For dinner out, without going out, try “dining in.”
+Get two prepared meals from a caterer or Stouffer’s Lasagna, and when the children are down, enjoy a candle-lit meal with a $3 bottle of wine or sparkling cider.

-Net flicks, of course, equals a movie at home.
-So why not add to the event with some home-made popcorn.
+Net flicks or a movie off Amazon equals a movie at home.
+So why not add to the event with some homemade popcorn.

 And finally, consider family camping or even back-packing.
-Dates work there also.
-Some of my most precious memories are of sitting with Michael around the campfire when the children were asleep in the tent.
+Dates work there too.
+Some of my sweetest memories are sitting with Michael around the campfire when the children were asleep in the tent.

 $=FREE or nearly so (these simple acts can truly add to your marriage)